DavZim/RITCH/README.md

 ### Create a Plot with Trades and Orders of the largest ETFs

-As a last step, I wanted to show a quick visualisation of the
+As a last step, a quick visualisation of the data

 ``` r
 library(ggplot2)